Prashantrathour/techWhiz/README.md

 Interview Preparation IA

 This project aims to develop an Interview Preparation Intelligent Assistant (IA) using React and Node.js.
-The IA will provide users with a platform to enhance their interview skills and prepare for various job interviews.
-This README will guide you through the installation, setup, and usage of the project.
+The IA will provide users a platform to enhance their interview skills and prepare for various job interviews.
+This README will guide you through the project's installation, setup, and usage.
 Features

     User registration and authentication.